-So, if you’re here when the weather’s a tad more agreeable for a bit of cardiovascular activity and you want to see the Fethiye area and beyond from a whole different viewpoint, get your comfy shoes or boots on and do some hiking in Fethiye!
+So, if you’re here when the weather in Fethiye is a tad more agreeable for a bit of cardiovascular activity and you want to see the area from a whole different viewpoint, get your comfy shoes or boots on and do some hiking in Fethiye!

-To view the walk, just click on the first link in each route and you’re off – right after reading the safety tips at the bottom of this page, that is!
+To view the walk, just click on the first link in each route and you’re off.
+Right after reading the safety tips at the bottom of this page, that is!

 Walk Around Fethiye Peninsula

 If you do this in summer, take a hat as it’s quite exposed.
-The plus point is bays such as Kuleli will be open so you can stop for a swim, drink or food.
+The plus point is bays such as Büyük Boncuklu will be open so you can stop for a swim, drink or food.

 Out of season, the road is much quieter so you can take your own drinks and snacks.

 The ‘Fethiye Round’ Walk

-A bit of a pull up the hill at first but lovely views over the whole bay and food and refreshments available at El Camino pub and a couple of other places.
+A bit of a pull up the hill at first, but lovely views over the whole bay and food and refreshments available at El Camino pub and a couple of other places.

 Stroll To Çiftlik From Çalış

-Hike From Fethiye To Kayaköy
+Walk From Fethiye To Kayaköy

 Trekking to Afkule

 Either do a short hike to Afkule from Kayaköy or make it a longer hike by tagging it on to the walk between Fethiye and Kayaköy.

 Hike From Kayaköy To Ölüdeniz

-First, the hike from Kayaköy to Ölüdeniz is a clamber through the ruins of Kayaköy, then it’s the forested mountainside with amazing views over Coldwater Springs (Soğuk Su) and then the lagoon at Ölüdeniz.
+First, the hike from Kayaköy to Ölüdeniz is a clamber through the ruins of Kayaköy.
+Then it’s the forested mountainside with amazing views over Coldwater Springs (Soğuk Su) before you’ll spy the lagoon at Ölüdeniz.

 We’re including this one in our hiking in Fethiye page because, although Cadianda is a historic site to visit, it’s set high up in the mountains and it’s a good walk around the ruins.
-Best explored in sturdy footwear or trainers.

 Walk Between Letoon & Xanthos

-This walk between the ancient ruins of Letoon and Xanthos is a great little 5km stroll from Kumluova to Kınık and you can feel pleased with yourself that you’ve done a tiny section of the Lycian Way route.
+This walk between the ancient ruins of Letoon and Xanthos is a great little 5km stroll from Kumluova to Kınık.
+And you can feel pleased with yourself that you’ve done a tiny section of the Lycian Way route.